 And perhaps this made him especially responsible in his second marriage, one in which I was committed to helping him stay the course, both with me, and with his children.
 Absent circumstances beyond our control (gruesome accidents, mental illness, familial implosion), we did that, and we made it through.
 I am proud of that.
 Proud of him, and proud of me.

 So now I’m a (mostly harmless) widow, at a relatively young age (these days, and on the basis of actuarial tables as they apply to my family) and I’m trying to figure out what’s next for me.

 Part of figuring that out, unfortunately, is a detailed assessment of finances.
-So, after a week or so of conversations, both virtual and IRL, with TIAA/CREF, tax accountants, and financial advisors, you know what?
+So, after a Summer and Fall or so of conversations, both virtual and IRL, with TIAA/CREF, tax accountants, and financial advisors, you know what?